*This post may contain affiliate links. Read my disclaimer for more information.

 - 10 ways to trim your monthly expenses

 You are the owner of your budget.
 It will only work if you do!
-Share any budgeting tips below that have allowed you to eliminate your debt.
+Share any zero based budget tips below that have allowed you to eliminate your debt.